SoftwareAG/c8y-docs/content/cockpit/using-widgets-bundle/modifying-widgets.md

 ### To edit the widget properties {#to-edit-the-widget-properties}

 To edit the properties of a widget first enter edit mode by clicking on **Edit widgets** in the top menu bar.
-Afterwards, click the cogwheel <i class="dlt-c8y-icon-settings text-muted icon-20"></i> at the top right corner of the widget and from the context menu select **Edit**.
+Afterwards, click the settings icon <i class="dlt-c8y-icon-settings text-muted icon-20"></i> at the top right corner of the widget and from the context menu select **Edit**.

 ### To remove a widget {#to-remove-a-widget}

 To remove a widget from a dashboard or report first enter the edit mode by clicking **Edit widgets** in the top menu bar.
-Then click the cogwheel <i class="dlt-c8y-icon-settings text-muted icon-20"></i> at the top right corner of the widget and from the context menu select **Remove**.
+Then click the settings icon <i class="dlt-c8y-icon-settings text-muted icon-20"></i> at the top right corner of the widget and from the context menu select **Remove**.